mkain112/mkain112.github.io/_posts/2025-08-10-ChessRobotFirst-electronics.md

 ## Research

 Early in my research for this project I came across GRBL, and the CNC Shield for the Arduino Uno.
 They are the standard answer for hobbyists trying to make their own custom CNC machines, plotters, and some 3D printers.
 Which is kind of what this robot is designed to be.
-Its got about 64 specific locations that we can send the end effector to to pick an place.
+It's got about 64 specific locations where we can send the end effector to pick and place.
 Its kinda like a tool change at 64 locations.
-GRBL is flashed onto the Arduino and Gcode can then be sent to the robot directing its movements.
+GRBL is flashed onto the Arduino, and Gcode can then be sent to the robot directing its movements.

 Gcode is the industry standard for this type of motion.
 CNCs and 3D printers all use it.
 (This version of GRBL is slightly modified to accept servo commands.)

 ---